microsoft/language-server-protocol/README.md

 # VSCode Client / Server Language Protocol

 Defines the client server protocol used by VSCode to talk to out of process language servers.
-The repository contains a VSCode protocol definition and a verification test suite so that other can implement the protocol in language like C#, C++, Java or Python.
+The repository contains a VSCode protocol definition so that other can implement the protocol in language like C#, C++, Java or Python.

 ## Base Protocol